 Basically, the TREATAS function creates a virtual relationship between columns from different tables.
 The relationship we want to create is between the year column from the calendar table and the year column from the plan table.
 We are using the calendar table because that's the table on which we base all our time filters and slicers in the report.

-the VALUES function creates a table that contains the unique values of the specified column.
+The VALUES function creates a table that contains the unique values of the specified column.
 In order to better understand what it does, let's see what the table looks like which is created with this function.
 You can do this in the Data view by selecting Table tools > New table.
-This formula creates a table that contains the years 2016, 2017 and 2018.
+This formula creates a table that contains the years 2016, 2017, and 2018.

-In (more or less) simple terms, what the above formula for the yearly budget does, is it sums up all values in the cost column of the Plan table and makes sure it can be filtered by the year of the calendar table by creating a virtual relationship between the year of the calendar table and the year of the Plan table.
+In (more or less) simple terms, what the above formula for the yearly budget does, is sum up all values in the cost column of the Plan table and makes sure it can be filtered by the year of the calendar table by creating a virtual relationship between the year of the calendar table and the year of the Plan table.

 With this formula, we can compare Actuals and Budget per year.

 But let's see what happens when we also add the months.
-The Plan values per month still show yearly values because there's simply no monthly plan data available and we therefore couldn't create a relationship.
+The Plan values per month still show yearly values because there's simply no monthly plan data available and we, therefore, couldn't create a relationship.
 This is also, why we named the measure Budget Costs (Yearly) to make sure the end-users know that this is the lowest granularity.